ParitoshKumar94/Engine_rating/readme.md

-Problem statement : To predict engine rating
+Problem statement : Machine learning problem to predict the engine rating